SteveBronder/riccaticpp/benchmarks/readme.md

 3. **Stiff problem**

 Stiffness is notoriously difficult to define, but all stiff problems have the common property that explicit solvers do not perform well on them.
-The following equation is stiff because there are two extremely different timescales present in the solution; explicit integrators are forced to follow the faster timescale (take smaller steps), even though this component of the solution is exponentially small.
+The following equation is stiff because there are two extremely different timescales present in the solution.
+Explicit integrators are forced to follow the faster timescale (take smaller steps), even though this component of the solution is exponentially small.
 Vastly different scales arise in many multi-physics problems, and this example illustrates that `pyriccaticpp` will not perform worse than the implicit methods available in `scipy.integrate.solve_ivp` on this category of equations.
 We solve

 ```math
        y''(x) \;+\; (x + 21)\,y'(x) \;+\; 21\,x\,y(x) \;=\; 0.